puppetlabs/bolt/documentation/bolt_running_plans.md

 If one of your plan parameters accepts structured data like an `array` or `hash`, you can pass the data into the plan as JSON from the command line.
 The parsed value must match the parameter's type specification in the plan definition.

-To pass a single parameter as JSON, use the syntax `<PARAM>=<VALUE>`.
+To pass a single parameter as JSON, use the syntax `<PARAMETER>=<VALUE>`.
 Make sure you wrap the JSON value in single quotes to prevent `"` characters from being swallowed by the shell.
 For example:

 ```
 bolt plan run mymodule::myplan load_balancers='["lb1.myorg.com", "lb2.myorg.com"]'